 Easy Ginger Molasses Cookie Recipe

-I love molasses cookies because they’re soft, chewy and richly spiced thanks to the molasses.
-The texture is definitely chewy but soft.
-These are not crunchy cookies like gingersnaps are.
-These are Team Soft and Chewy.
+- I love molasses cookies because theyโreย soft, chewy, and richly spicedย thanks to the molasses.
+The texture is definitelyย chewy but soft.ย These are not crunchy cookies like gingersnaps are.
+These areย Team Soft and Chewy.

-Of course you don’t have to frost them and they’re plenty good as-is, But it’s the holidays and ’tis the season to splurge and I say frost away!
-The overall eggnog flavor is pretty subtle in case you’re wondering but the cream cheese frosting is great to really stand up to and balance the bold flavors in the cookies.
+- The eggnog cream cheese frosting adds a festive touch.
+It’s optional but recommended.
+Theย overall eggnog flavor is pretty subtle,ย in case youโre wondering, but theย cream cheese frosting is great to really stand up to and balance the bold flavors in the cookies.

-With these chewy ginger cookies, you just chill the dough and bake them off, no rolling required.
-I also appreciate that you can just apply the frosting with a spoon.
-It’s thin enough that you can just spread it on, no fussy piping bags required.
+- You can just apply the frosting with a spoon.
+Itโs thin enough that you canย just spread it on, no fussy piping bags required.

 Molasses + Gingerbread Cookie Fan?